Book II — The Law of Lead

 Fumble

-• For Psionic Channeling: Fumble Backlash — discipline-flavored catastrophe (see the Backlash keyword).
+• For Psionic Channeling: Fumble Backlash — a discipline-flavored catastrophe (see the Backlash keyword).

 Every Fumble also adds +1 die to the Tension Pool.
-Failure invites misfortune.
+The Frontier notices your mistakes.

 Bleed Dice: The Chamber